 Let’s take a look at how much running this website costs after three years of blogging.

-As you can see, I obviously spent more than I earned on this blog.
+As you can see, I obviously spent more than I earned on this blog in 2020.
 But I am okay with that.
 I know that blogging is not an overnight success.
 But I am encouraged by the potential this next year brings.

 As A Side Note…